Skip to main content

 Geographic Coverage

-This directory covers commercial contracting activity within the 21 counties of the State of New Jersey.
+This provider network covers commercial contracting activity within the 21 counties of the State of New Jersey.
 Coverage spans the three recognized regions — northern, central, and southern — with distinct trade concentrations in each.
 The northern corridor, anchored by Bergen, Essex, Hudson, and Union counties, hosts the highest density of commercial general contractors and specialty trade firms serving urban and mixed-use development.
 The central region, including Middlesex, Mercer, and Monmouth counties, reflects significant industrial and institutional construction activity.
 The southern region, from Burlington through Cape May, includes a growing base of commercial contractors serving healthcare, logistics, and coastal infrastructure markets.

-Scope limitations: This directory does not cover residential-only contractors, home improvement registrants operating exclusively under the New Jersey Home Improvement Contractor (HIC) registration without commercial licensing, or contractors based in neighboring states (Pennsylvania, New York, Delaware) unless those entities hold active New Jersey commercial licensure or registration.
+Scope limitations: This provider network does not cover residential-only contractors, home improvement registrants operating exclusively under the New Jersey Home Improvement Contractor (HIC) registration without commercial licensing, or contractors based in neighboring states (Pennsylvania, New York, Delaware) unless those entities hold active New Jersey commercial licensure or registration.
 Federal construction projects occurring on federal enclaves within the state are subject to federal procurement rules and fall outside the scope of state-regulated commercial contracting covered here.
 For a deeper orientation on how jurisdictional rules apply at the county and municipal level, see New Jersey Contractor Services in Local Context.

 How to Use This Resource